johnnyliu27/notes/docs/source/sec_nde.rst

-To solve them, first we need to write out the explicit expression of the Laplace operator :math:`\nabla^2` in different coordinate systems, which can be found in Appendix A of the textbook used for course 22.05 or other on-line source such as Wikipedia.
+To solve them, first we need to write out the explicit expression of the Laplace operator :math:`\nabla^2` in different coordinate systems, which can be found in Appendix A of the textbook used for course 22.05.